Today, you’ll discover the secrets of how to use events to promote destination tourism in Ghana.

 To increase adult visitation to the site by 80% over last year’s Easter Monday visitation.

-Your goal and objectives will serve as a guide in the planning process.
+Here, your goal and objectives will also serve as a guide in your planning process.
 And it will serve as a benchmark for measuring success.

 Include your team in the planning stage